-- American Sign Language (ASL) Interpretation and Audio Description (AD) are provided during Access Performances in addition to the access features listed above provided at every performance.
+- In addition to the access features (listed above) provided at every performance, American Sign Language (ASL) Interpretation and Audio Description (AD) are provided during Access Performances.

 - Wheelock Family Theatre offers Access performances throughout the season, including at least one public performance and one school matinee per production.
 Dates for Access performances may be found on our performance page here.